 Can this method be applied to any other systems?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Joanna Burdette: This methodology could easily be extended to other cancers that can be grown in agarose and any other disease in which a spatial component might be important for the resulting cellular phenotype.

 How would you expect an individual who has never performed this technique to struggle?